 During the last week of September, Monsanto’s lobbyists took over Capital Hill to prevent it from being obligated to judicial oversight.
 This was another clause someone tried to add into the bill to avoid the government shutdown, but it didn’t make it.
 It was called the Monsanto Protection Act.

 The following post is from one of our other sites, It’s Not Political, It’s Just Life.
 RETROSPECTIVE: WHERE WERE YOU?
-This week marks the 50th anniversary of the March on Washington […]
+This week marks the 50th anniversary of the March on Washington for Jobs and Freedom on August 28th, 1963.
+Like all Black […]

-RECENT POSTS: Editorial #12: RIP, Herb Kent: The Heart of Chicago Radio – On the same night that the Cubs finally won their game to go to the World Series, Chicago […]
+RECENT POSTS: Editorial #12: RIP, Herb Kent: The Heart of Chicago Radio – On the same night that the Cubs finally won their game to go to the World Series, Chicago lost the best disk jockey that ever graced the airwaves. […]

-Last week, the culmination of a year’s worth of protests, meetings, and press conferences came to a head when the Chicago Public School Board went ahead and voted to close […]
+Last week, the culmination of a year’s worth of protests, meetings, and press conferences came to a head when the Chicago Public School Board went ahead and voted to close 50 schools at the end of this school year.
+This […]

 In this city, parks are named for various people we’ve never heard of, and most don’t care who they were or why the recognition.
 But who was Vivian G. Harsh?